 If you want to try benzoyl peroxide, consider using:

-- Mountain Falls Daily Acne Control Facial Cleanser.
+- Mountain Falls Daily Acne Control Cleanser.
 With 1 percent benzoyl peroxide, this product is ideal for sensitive skin.

 - TLP 10% Benzoyl Peroxide Acne Wash.
 This daily-use cleanser contains a stronger amount of acne-fighting ingredients but is gentle on all skin types.